gvwilson/sensibleadventures/cloudherd/cloudherd.md

 village said everything that need to be said.

-When they reached the square, they found the soldiers well enough to stand already waiting.
+When they reached the square, they found the soldiers well enough to stand waiting, patient and quiet in the way of people who have met sorrow before and know that they will meet it again.
 They had cleaned their armor, or nearly, and what bandages were in evidence were fresh.
 Kulbinder and Private Thokmay stood a little to the side, the young soldier's hand resting on the nape of the tiger's neck.
-He withdrew it when Noxy nodded to him, but returned her nod.
+He withdrew it when Noxy nodded to him in greeting, but returned her nod.
 The tiger merely blinked.

 In silence, the small crowd made their way through the gate and up the path that led to the village's worship circle.
 Sergeant Dorbu and two other soldiers had